vinyldns/vinyldns/modules/docs/src/main/tut/operator/config-api.md

     }
   }

-  # true if you want to enable manual review for soft errors
+  # true if you want to enable manual review for non-fatal errors
   manual-batch-review-enabled = true
 }